 On August 23, 2019, the Company's shareholders and Board of Directors approved the 2019 Share Incentive Plan (the "2019 Plan") which replaced the Company's 2017 Plan.
 Under the 2019 Plan, the Company reserved in aggregate 9,502,550 ordinary shares, representing 19.55% equity interest of the Company, to its share-based payment trust to hold options to be awarded to the Company for the purposes of providing incentives and rewards to the Company's senior management, employees, and other individuals.
 On August 23, 2019, the Company granted 3,396,372 options, 2,382,344 options, and 583,277 options under the 2019 Plan to employees, non-employees, and the former shareholders as part of the purchase consideration for the business acquisition completed in previous year, respectively.
-Upon adoption of the 2019 Plan, the vesting terms are modified such that substantially all of the outstanding options will not be exercisable until the completion of the Company's IPO.
+Upon adoption of the 2019 Plan, the vesting terms were modified such that substantially all of the outstanding options would not be exercisable until the completion of the Company's IPO.
 The modification was a probable-to-improbable modification as IPO constituted a performance condition that was not considered probable until the IPO completion date.
 As such, no incremental fair value was recognized unless and until the modified condition becomes probable.
 The award's original grant-date fair value is recognized as an expense, over the requisite service period, regardless of whether the modified conditions are satisfied.
 The performance condition became probable upon the IPO completion date, whereupon the Company recognized incremental share-based compensation amounting of RMB63,574 (US\$9,743).
+As of December 31, 2021, the former shareholders exercised all the 583,277 options under the 2019 Plan.